History of the church of Christ in Clinton, Tennessee

 As more and more people moved to Anderson County from other areas, the congregation began to need more room.
 The next meeting place was an old Union Hall on Highway 25W in Clinton.
 The church was able to rent this property for a few months.
 They purchased the property from W.G.
 Giles on March 6, 1944 and assembled there for the next three years.
 It was then demolished and a new building was built on the same spot.
 While the new facility was under construction, the congregation assembled under a tent.

 In the fall of 1987, the upstairs nursery was remodeled and converted into a study for the preacher.
 An addition was completed in 1988 that included a new nursery, four classrooms with folding walls, a kitchen, and a pantry.
 The classrooms and kitchen could be combined to form a fellowship hall.
 In 2015, the auditorium was updated with a new ceiling and all new lighting.
+In 2019, property for future expansion was purchased next door from Carolyn Scruggs.

 The first preacher for the Clinton congregation was S.F.
 Timmerman (pictured below).
 He was working as the minister for the Harriman church and would visit Clinton and conduct services on Sunday afternoon.
 Other brethren who preached in the early years included W.B.
 Freeman, E.E.
 Mitchell, J.A.
 Summey, Persey Manning, and J.B.
 Jordan.
 Jack Johnson of Oak Ridge often filled the pulpit when regular preachers were absent.